 Step 2.
 Deposit funds into your account

-There’s currently no way to buy FTM with Australian dollars, so you’ll need to first acquire ether (ETH) and then exchange it for FTM.
+There’s currently no way to buy FTM with Indian rupees, so you’ll need to first acquire ether (ETH) and then exchange it for FTM.
 For advice on how you can get your hands on some ETH, check out our how to buy ETH guide.